THE NECESSARY MATERIALS

 9. INSTALL THE T3 RIVETS

-Make the holes for the rivets using the revolver pliers or a punch (diameter 4mm).
-Then, install the 6 rivets.
+Make the rivet holes using revolver pliers or a punch (diameter 4mm).
+Then, place the 6 rivets.

 10. CUSTOMIZATION WITH ALPHABET STAMPS

-Personalize the pétanque ball bag with alphabet stamps.
-Moisten the area where the personalization will be marked, then hit the letters.
+Personalize your leather petanque ball bag with alphabet stamps.
+Moisten the area where the customization will be printed, then stamp the letters.

-Here, we use the guide for Deco leather stamps in order to have straight and regular marking.
+Here, we use the Deco leather stamp guide to obtain a straight and regular marking.

 11. WAX THE LEATHER